ehrpg/qstar/docs/stunts.md

 ## Legendary stunts & fumbles

-Whenever someone rolls three *sixes*{.qstar-3sixes} on a check the action is considered a legendary stunt.
-Three *ones*{.qstar-3ones} are considered an epic fail.
+Whenever someone rolls three *ones*{.qstar-3ones} on a check the action is considered a legendary stunt.
+Three *sixes*{.qstar-3sixes} are considered a fumble.
 People in the RPG's cosmos will talk about this.
-They may not know the nature of the legend or fumble, but they will have heard about it (provided that they **can** hear about it sometime).
+They may not know the nature of the legend or fumble, but they will have heard about it (provided that they **can** hear about it at some point).

 Legendary stunts **always** succeed, no matter the result.
 In addition, a player can describe some course of action that becomes a legend.

 Fumbles **always** fail, no matter the result.
-The GM can describe how the check fails.
+The GM describes how the check fails.

-These stunts and fails have a chance of `0.4%` so they justify the use of over the top actions, although they cannot break physics or realism.
+These stunts and fails have a chance of `0.4%` so they justify the use of over the top actions, although they shouldn't and cannot break physics or realism.

 <div class="left" markdown="1">